 If you are on the pill to ‘treat’ PCOS or the likes, the same steps apply in preparing your body transition off the pill and find yourself a long-term treatment solution.

 It’s never too late and it certainly is possible.
 I’d advise to do this alongside your natural fertility specialist, TCM Dr or Naturopath.
 Do your research and understand your body.

 I talk about this in detail in Well & Good.

 Can I heal my PCOS or PCO?

-Any body, under the right circumstances and in the right environment can set their body up to thrive no matter what.
-This may mean for some they can completely get a wrap on their hormone imbalance and for others, it may take longer or the symptoms may be well under control.
+Anyone, under the right circumstances and in the right environment, can set their body up to thrive no matter what.
+This may mean for some they can completely get a handle on their hormone imbalance and for others, it may take longer or the symptoms may be well under control.

 If I have PCOS/PCO am I infertile?

 No!
 You may be momentarily, but as your body begins to heal and thrive, your cycles can return and your hormones start to fulfil their roles, your body can more towards its fertile state once again.

 Need in-depth information to tackle your PCOS head on?
 My Debunking PCOS Masterclass is for you.
 You’ll get the answers and the tools you need to overcome your PCOS/PCO here.